History of the Special Air Service: Operation Mikado

 Operation Mikado was the code name for the planned landing of B Squadron SAS at the Argentinian airbase at Río Grande, Tierra del Fuego.
 The initial plan was to crash land two C-130 Hercules carrying B Squadron onto the runway at Port Stanley to bring the conflict to a rapid conclusion.
 B Squadron arrived at Ascension Island on 20 May, the day after the fatal Sea King crash.
 They were just boarding the C-130s when word came that the operation had been cancelled.

 After Mikado had been cancelled B Squadron were called upon to parachute into the South Atlantic to reinforce D Squadron.
 They were transported south by the two C-130s equipped with long-range fuel tanks.
 Only one of the aircraft reached the jump point; the other had to turn back with fuel problems.
 The parachutists were then transported to the Falkland Islands by HMS Andromeda.

 West Falkland

 Mountain Troop, D Squadron SAS deployed onto West Falkland to observe the two Argentine garrisons.
-One of the patrols was commanded by Captain John Hamilton who had commanded the raid on Pebble Island.
+One of the patrols was commanded by Captain GJ (John) Hamilton, of The Green Howards, who had commanded the raid on Pebble Island.
 On 10 June, Hamilton and patrol were in an observation point near Port Howard when they were attacked by Argentine forces.
 Two of the patrol managed to get away but Hamilton and his signaller, Sergeant Fosenka, were pinned down.
 Hamilton was hit in the back by enemy fire and told Fosenka "you carry on, I'll cover your back".
 Moments later Hamilton was killed.
 Sergeant Fosenka was later captured when he ran out of ammunition.
 The senior Argentine officer praised the heroism of Hamilton who was posthumously awarded the Military Cross.